top of page

 However, preparing hemp bast fiber (which fetches the highest price) for textiles requires multi-million-dollar investments in processing facilities.
 Because hemp production was prohibited for 80 years, there were no operating hemp processing facilities in the U.S. when hemp was legalized.

-Is Hemp easy to Growing?
+Is Hemp Easy to Grow?

 One of the biggest mistakes new hemp growers make is planting too much, too soon.
 Hemp, despite rumors to the contrary, does not “grow like a weed.”